monash-human-power/dashboard/README.md

 ### Installation guide - Backend

+1. Go to `server/`
-1. `npm install` to install all dependencies and libraries
+2. `yarn install` to install all dependencies and libraries
-2. Build the frontend production bundle
+3. Build the frontend production bundle
-3. `npm run start` to start the server
+4. `yarn start` to start the server

 ## Documentation